Anisotropic Kondo line defect and ODE/IM correspondence: Anisotropic Kondo defect

 In particular, vacuum operator, under the spectral flow $U_{\alpha}$, maps to an operator with dimension $\frac{\alpha^2}{4}$ living at the end of the twist defect $\mathcal{L}_{\alpha}$, namely

 Defect fields are local operators living on the topological line $\mathcal{L}_\delta$.
-More generally, there are fields, referred to as defect changing operator, living on the junction of two topological lines, denoted as the red cross in Fig. \ref{fig:twistdefect}.
-Similar to the space of twist fields living at the end of the line, the space of defect changing operators is also isomorphic to the space of bulk local operators related by the spectral flow.
+More generally, there are fields, referred to as defect-changing operators, living on the junction of two topological lines, denoted as the red cross in Fig. \ref{fig:twistdefect}.
+Similar to the space of twist fields living at the end of the line, the space of defect-changing operators is also isomorphic to the space of bulk local operators related to the spectral flow.
 To see this, take a look at figure \ref{fig:twistdefect}.
-If one brings a local operator $J(z)$ around the defect changing operator, it gets acted on twice
+If one brings a local operator $J(z)$ around the defect-changing operator, it gets acted on twice

 Therefore, the space of defect changing operator $\mathcal{H}_{\mathcal{L}_{\delta}\rightarrow \mathcal{L}_{-\delta}}$ living at the junction from a line $\mathcal{L}_\delta$ to a line $\mathcal{L}_{-\delta}$ is simply $U_{2\delta}\mathcal{H}_{\mathrm{bulk}}$.
-In particular the image of bulk local current $J^\pm$ under the spectral flow is
+In particular, the image of bulk local current $J^\pm$ under the spectral flow is